Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

-Three-queue system is a simpler queueing system as compared to Input-queued switch but they are analogous in basic structure.
-Even though, there are some distinctions in terms of the behavior of these two systems.
+Three-queue system is a simpler queueing system compared to Input-queued switch, but they are analogous in basic structure.
+However, there are some distinctions in terms of the heavy traffic behavior of these two systems.
 The first difference between these two systems is the state space collapse result.
 For the Three-queue system, the state space collapse occurs to a two-dimensional subspace, and the two dimensional representation of the projection of the queue length vector to the corresponding subspace is unique.
-In contrast to that, for the Input-queued switch of size $n$, the state space collapse occurs to a subspace of size $2n-1$ and the projection of the queue length vector to its corresponding subspace does not have a unique representation.
-This non-unique representation in the case of Input-queued switch is, intuitively, the reason behind an additional $\Tilde{\Upsilon}$ term for Input-queued switch as seen in Theorem \ref{thm: switch_dist}.
+In contrast to that, for the Input-queued switch of size $n$, the state space collapse occurs to a subspace of dimension $2n-1$, and the projection of the queue length vector to its corresponding subspace does not have a unique lower dimensional representation.
+As mentioned in Remark \ref{rem: switch_minterm}, this `non-unique representation' in the case of Input-queued switch is, intuitively, the reason behind an additional $\Tilde{\Upsilon}$ term for Input-queued switch as seen in Theorem \ref{thm: switch_dist}.

 Another difference is in terms of the uniqueness of the functional equation of the two systems.
-The functional equation for the Three-queue system involves only two variables and so the functional equation for the Three-queue system has a unique solution as shown by Lemma \ref{lem: 3q_uniqueness}.
+The functional equation for the Three-queue system involves only two variables, and so the functional equation for the Three-queue system has a unique solution as shown by Lemma \ref{lem: 3q_uniqueness}.
 As opposed to that, the functional equation for the Input-queued switch has more than two variables.
-Currently, we do not have proof of the uniqueness of the solution for the functional equation for the Input-queued switch.
-Finally, the third difference between these two systems is in terms of the condition on the variances of the arrival process under which the heavy traffic distribution is shown to be represented by using independent exponential random variables.
-For Three-queue system, the variance condition in Theorem \ref{thm: 3q_dist} (i.e. $2\sigma_1^2 = \sigma_2^2 + \sigma_3^2$) is more general than the symmetric variance condition (i.e., $\boldsymbol \sigma^2 = \sigma^2 \mathbf I_{n^2}$) as considered in Theorem \ref{thm: switch_dist}.
+Currently, we do not have a proof for the uniqueness of the solution for the functional equation for the Input-queued switch.
+Finally, the third difference between these two systems is in terms of the condition on the variances of the arrival process under which the heavy traffic distribution can be represented by using independent exponential random variables.
+For Three-queue system, the variance condition in Theorem \ref{thm: 3q_dist} (i.e., $2\sigma_1^2 = \sigma_2^2 + \sigma_3^2$) is more general than the symmetric variance condition (i.e., $\boldsymbol \sigma^2 = \sigma^2 \mathbf I_{n^2}$) for Input-queued switch as considered in Theorem \ref{thm: switch_dist}.